schaui6/phase-0/week-4/nums-letters.md

 ##What is the difference between integers and floats?

-Inegers do not have decimals and floats do have decimals
+Inegers do not have decimals(if there are any remainders, ruby will round down to the nearest whole number) and floats do have decimals

 ##What is the difference between integer and float division?